unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/introduction.md

 The script has received a major refactoring in an effort to increase its modularity.
 The documentation coverage has slightly improved as well.
 This is of course more of a developer aid, than a tangible end-user feature.

+### Credits

+Thank you...
+- [M+R Software](http://m-r-software.de/), for giving us the game, scripting engine and the original version of this very script; also for the two *MAN NL/NG* sound files of theirs referenced herein<sup>[1](#footnote_1)</sup>.
+- [Chrizzly92](http://www.omnibussimulator.de/forum/index.php?page=User&userID=15380) and everyone having contributed to the [MAN Stadtbusfamilie](http://man-stadtbus.de) add-on, for the awesome buses in general and the derived version of the script in particular.
+- [Morphi](http://www.omnibussimulator.de/forum/index.php?page=User&userID=531), for all the years of tireless contributing he has invested into the community on so many levels in general, the two of his *MB O530(G)* mod pack's sound files referenced herein<sup>[1](#footnote_1)</sup>, some ideas as well as a few lines of code that were taken / adopted from his aforementioned mod's respective script.
+- [Carl R. Nave](http://hyperphysics.phy-astr.gsu.edu/hbase/Kinetic/relhum.html#c4), [Steve Scanlon](http://www.ringbell.co.uk/info/humid.htm) and [Wolfgang Kühn](http://www.decatur.de/javascript/dew/): the humidity- and dew point-related "curves" employed by the script were derived from output data that were generated from utilities authored and/or maintained by these people.
+- AM Watson and David E. Watson of [The Flying Turtle Company](http://www.ftexploring.com), for their [Table of Horizontal Surface Insolation](http://www.ftexploring.com/solar-energy/sun-angle-and-insolation2.htm) used by the script to calculate the greenhouse-like effect's solar elevation angle factor.

 ### Disclaimers

 #### Performance consideration